Table of Contents

 Coconut oil has an almost similar effect on the dog’s skin as it does to the human skin.
 Packed with moisturizing agents, antifungal, antibacterial, and antiviral properties, coconut oil can help improve a dog’s skin tone and health significantly.
-Applying the coconut oil on the dog’s coat helps clear out flea allergies, eczema, and itchy skin.
+Applying the coconut oil on the dog’s coat helps clear out flea allergies, eczema, and clear up itchy skin.
 Flea bites can be itchy causing the dog to scratch all over, which again leads to loss of fur.
 Rubbing just a small amount of coconut oil on the affected area, or even adding a few drops of the oil to the pet’s bathing water helps take care of the itchiness for good.
 In addition to this, the rich hydrating agents leave cells healthy and well moisturized, hence fewer cases of flaking and dryness.

 2. Promotes Digestion

 Dogs too suffer from indigestion, flatulence, and parasite infestation, especially in the guts.
 Rich in antimicrobial properties, coconut oil can be used to treat most digestive problems in dogs.
 One of the main advantages of adding coconut oil to the dog’s food is that it promotes better digestion of foods, as well as boost the absorption of nutrients into the bloodstream.
 This is particularly essential if your dog seems thinner than it should.
 In addition to this, coconut oil helps treat digestive conditions ranging from colitis to irritable bowel syndrome, as well as kick out worms and parasites from the gut.
 You can also administer coconut oil orally to help freshen its breath as well.

 3. Parasite Control